getodk/docs/src/launch-apps-from-collect.rst

   :header: type, name, label, appearance, body::intent

   begin_group, mygroup, Fields to populate, field-list, "org.mycompany.myapp(my_text='Some text', uuid=/myform/meta/instanceID)"
-  text, sometext, Some text
+  text, some_text, Some text
-  integer, someinteger, Some integer end_group
+  integer, some_integer, Some integer decimal, some_decimal, Some decimal image, some_image, Some image video, some_video, Some video audio, some_audio, Some audio file, some_file, Some file end_group

 .. code-block:: xml